 Computer Vision and Robotics

-Medical imaging is the biggest and most established area of computer vision and is used by computer-aided diagnostics for personalized therapy planning, care assistance and for better decision-making.
+One of the major applications of AI in healthcare is the usage of computer vision techniques and robotics.
+Medical imaging is the biggest and most established area of computer vision and is used by computer-aided diagnostics for personalized therapy planning, care assistance, and better decision-making.

 Among other robots, the HeartLander is a miniature mobile robot that can enter the chest through an incision below the sternum.
 It reduces the damage required to access the heart and allows the use of a single device for performing stable and localized sensing, mapping, and treatment over the entire surface of the heart.